Effective date: 3 April 2019

 Alfresco dining permits

 The application requirements of this policy do not apply to ETP areas for alfresco dining.
-For information relating to Alfresco ETP’s please refer to the application kit available on the department’s website.
+For information relating to Alfresco ETP’s please refer to the online lodgement guide available on the department’s website.

 Factors involved in assessing relevant applications